Nizor22/Python-Automation/README.md

 # Python-Automation
-These are some scripts I have created while learned Python for automation of mundane tasks.
+These are some scripts I have created while I took the linkedin course on Python for automation of mundane tasks.
+Every folder is